If you’re not really into Trick or Treating this Halloween year, here are some spooky ideas to celebrate All Hallow’s Eve your own style:

 Create a Spooky Scavenger Halloween Hunt

 Set up a spine-tingling graveyard in your yard and hide treats and clues for your little ghouls to find.
 Or if you’re more of a Fall-themed hunter, take the scavenger hunt out to the park; search for orange leaves, yellow pumpkins, and even a scarecrow!

 Transform your garage with black crepe paper, cotton webs, and black lights.
 I always loved the peeled grape eyeballs and spaghetti for brains from haunted houses when I was little; invite your hubby or a friend to be the big “BOO” at the end; they jump out from behind a door with a creepy mask at the end; guaranteed to get a good shriek from guests!

 Movie Under the Blue Moon

-Many party rental places have A/V equipment and even inflatable screens available to rent; Pick a Halloween classic like Hocus Pocus (my personal favorite), Beetlejuice, Ghostbusters, It’s the Great Pumpkin, Charlie Brown, The Young Frankenstein, Coco, Harry Potter, The Nightmare Before Christmas, Curious George Boo Fest, or any other family friendly films.
-There is also the option to buy tickets to a drive-in movie such as The Blue Starlite Drive-in in Austin.
+Many party rental places have A/V equipment and even inflatable screens available to rent; Pick a Halloween classic like Hocus Pocus (or the new sequel!), Beetlejuice, Ghostbusters, It’s the Great Pumpkin, Charlie Brown, The Young Frankenstein, Coco, Harry Potter, The Nightmare Before Christmas, Curious George Boo Fest, or any other family friendly films.

 Organize a Halloween Costume Parade

-Get with friends in your neighborhood to set up a one-way route and encourage participants to stay six feet apart and wear masks.
+Get with friends in your neighborhood to set up a one-way route.
 Invite kids, adults, and even pets!
 Adorable!